DarNattp/todo-devops/README.md

 # Todo Application on Kubernetes Cluster

-This is my simple application, and I've intentionally implemented it with `over-engineering` in order to have hands-on experience with various technologies.
+This is my simple application, and I've intentionally implemented it with `over-engineering` in order to have hands-on experience with various technologies..

 What is `over-engineering` in my opinion?